Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: The space discretization method

 and we approximate this integral by means of a trapezoidal rule.
 In particular, if $\mathbf{q} \in \bm{Q}_{0}$ as for $\mathbf{q}^{(n,2)}$, we obtain

-Finally, we point out that it is important to preserve the well-balancing property in both the computation of the intermediate stage and the solution update.
-Indeed, a discretization of the non-conservative terms that is inconsistent with the approximation of the conservative fluxes would lead to an imbalance of forces and thus to lose the well-balancing property.
-Implementation details are provided in Appendix \ref{app:detail_wb}.
+Finally, we emphasize that preserving the well-balancing property is essential both in the computation of the intermediate stage and in the solution update.
+Indeed, a discretization of the non-conservative terms that is not fully consistent with the approximation of the conservative fluxes would generate an artificial imbalance of forces, thereby destroying the well-balancing property.
+Implementation details, as well as a proof of the discrete well-balancing property for well-prepared data, are provided in Appendix \ref{app:detail_wb}.